simplefin/simplefin.github.com/protocol.md

 | accounts | array of [Accounts](#accounts) | **yes** | List of accounts. |

 <warning>
-Though the array of strings are meant for users, you **must** sanitize the strings when displaying them (to prevent Cross-Site Scripting or other attacks).
+Though the array of strings are meant for users, you **must** sanitize the strings when displaying them.
 </warning>

 </div>